Skip to main content

 Muscular Endurance – The ability of a muscle or muscle group to perform repeated movements for extended periods of time (sub-maximal).

-Muscular Strength – The greatest amount of force a muscle or muscle group can exert in a single effort (maximal).
+Muscular Strength – The greatest amount of force a muscle or muscle group can exert in a single effort (maximal), not necessarily a single repetition.

 Warm-Up and Dynamic Flexibility

-Dynamic stretching is the elongation of muscles through movement.
-While slowing from the warm-up you should continue to move during dynamic stretching.
-The following some examples of dynamic stretches that could be utilized during a warm-up.
+Dynamic stretching is preparing joints to move through a full range of motion.
+After the warm-up you should continue to move during dynamic stretching.
+The following are some examples of dynamic stretches that could be utilized during a warm-up.

 1. Walking Lunge – Step forward with a long stride, keeping the front knee over the ankle.
 Drop back knee toward the ground without touching the ground.
 Stand up and walk a couple of steps and repeat on the other leg.